 Try running your app again and see if the problem will persist.
 Don’t forget to turn on UAC notifications afterward.

-Fix 13: Reset Your OS
+Fix 13: Reset your OS

 If none of the solutions presented here helped you, you have no alternative but to reset your operating system.
-While you can prevent Windows from removing your files during the process, we recommend backing them up.
-Afterward, follow the procedure below:

 • Press the Windows + I keyboard combination to launch Settings and click Update & Security.